 - It can be expensive to tailor your message to multiple regions.

-- Knowing which issues are most important to each region can be challenging.
+- Knowing which issues are most important to each area can be challenging.

 - It can be easy to overextend yourself and alienate voters instead of winning them over.